Gonzasestopal/persuation_bot/README.md

 Includes:
 - Single endpoint to handle messages and responses.
 - Conversation history capped at the 5 most recent user+bot pairs.

+**Safeguards Against Rule Gaming (Extra Feature)**

+> [!WARNING]
+> During testing we found that clever prompts can “hack” the system by covering every evaluation criterion in a single turn, bypassing real back-and-forth.

+To prevent this, we implemented Semantic Judgments with NLI.

+Each user–assistant exchange is passed through a pretrained Natural Language Inference (NLI) model:

+**Entailment** → Valid support/agreement

+**Contradiction** → Valid opposition (may trigger concession)

+**Neutral** → Ignored

+This ensures concessions only happen after meaningful, multi-turn reasoning, protecting the fairness and integrity of debates.

 ---